andrehutagaol/outage-prediction/README.md

 # Outage Prediction Project

-## MSA Project Week - Spring 2025
-### Georgia Institute of Technology

 ## Overview

-This project develops machine learning models to predict network outages using customer interaction data from a telecommunications company.
+This project is part of MSA Project Week at Georgia Institute of Technology that develops machine learning models to predict network outages using customer interaction data from a telecommunications company.
 Two main analysis notebooks are included, each exploring different time periods and modeling approaches.

 ---